rdkcentral/Thunder/docs/introduction/intro.md

 ### License

-The code is licensed under the Apache 2.0 license.
-The code may include material which is licensed under other licenses/copyrights as listed in the [NOTICE](https://github.com/rdkcentral/Thunder/blob/master/NOTICE) file.
+Thunder is Copyright 2018 Metrological and licensed under the Apache License, Version 2.0.
+See the LICENSE and NOTICE files in the top level directory for further details.

 ## Relationship with RDK-V